I Spend $500/Month on Uber/Lyft Just To Work, Which Is Already Exhausting (Autism Unpredictability Costs)

 My family suggests this all the time.

-The driving trauma is still there.
+And as mentioned before, the driving trauma is still there.
 Getting a car doesn't fix that.

 My mom's constant yelling while teaching me to drive left me with anxiety around driving that compounds the sensory overload I'd experience navigating traffic.
-I'd be paying car payments while still losing massive spoons to the actual driving.
+I'd be paying car payments while still losing massive energy to the actual driving.

 The Alternatives Don't Work Either